Funtana

 Funtana (Fontane) is a village and municipality (2006) in Istria, west Croatia, located between Poreč and Vrsar.
 This place has been declared the most touristic place on the Adriatic.

 Demographics

 In 2021, the municipality had 911 residents.
 Funtana was the only settlement in the municipality.

 Language

-Although though the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilinguialism, the statute of Funtana itself does.
+Although though the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilingualism, the statute of Funtana itself does.
 Preserving traditional Italian place names and assigning street names to Italian historical figures is legally mandated, but not carried out.